Dzionek95/AcademyExercises/README.md

 **This is project was created to practise OOP, Server-Socket, TestNG, Git, Maven skills.**
  What is more some part of project is inherited after swap of code with Miłosz

-## How to run ?
+## How to run ##
-- compile: mvn clean install
-- test: mvn test
+First of all you have to start Server

+mvn exec:java -Dexec.mainClass="game.Server"

+After insterting all informations about game start Client

-- run: mvn exec:java -Dexec.mainClass="game.Game"
+mvn exec:java -Dexec.mainClass="game.Client"

 # Requirements